Amplituhedra and origami, I: tree level: Abstract

 \section{Abstract}

-We establish a precise correspondence between points of momentum amplituhedra and origami crease patterns.
-As an application, we prove that the BCFW cells triangulate the momentum amplituhedron when all Mandelstam variables are nonnegative.
-As another application, we show that every weighted planar bipartite graph $\Gamma$ admits a t-embedding, i.e., an embedding of the planar dual of $\Gamma$ such that the sum of angles of white (equivalently, black) faces around each vertex is equal to $\pi$.
+We establish a precise correspondence between points of the $m=4$ tree momentum amplituhedron and origami crease patterns.
+As an application, we prove that the BCFW (Britto--Cachazo--Feng--Witten) cells triangulate the $m=4$ tree amplituhedron both in momentum space and in momentum-twistor space.
+As another application, we show that every nondegenerate weighted planar bipartite graph $\Gamma$ admits a t-embedding, i.e., an embedding of the planar dual of $\Gamma$ such that the sum of angles of white (equivalently, black) faces around each vertex is equal to $\pi$.